 - hoState attribute set to PREPARING;

-- N2 SM information to request the target 5G-AN to assign resources to the PDU session (see Handover Preparation procedure in subclause 8.4.1 of 3GPP TS 38.413 [9]), including (among others) the transport layer address and tunnel endpoint of the uplink termination point for the user plane data for this PDU session (i.e. UPF's GTP-U F-TEID for uplink traffic).
+- N2 SM information to request the target 5G-AN to assign resources to the PDU session (see PDU Session Resource Setup Request Transfer IE in subclause 9.3.4.1 of 3GPP TS 38.413 [9]), including (among others) the transport layer address and tunnel endpoint of the uplink termination point for the user plane data for this PDU session (i.e. UPF's GTP-U F-TEID for uplink traffic).

-The SMF shall store the Target AMF ID, if received in the request, but the SMF shall still consider the AMF (previously) received in the amfId IE as the serving AMF for the UE.
+The SMF shall store the targetServingNfId, if received in the request, but the SMF shall still consider the AMF (previously) received in the servingNfId IE as the serving AMF for the UE.

 2b.
 If the SMF cannot proceed with preparing the handover of the PDU session (e.g. the UE moves into a non-allowed service area), the SMF shall return an error response, as specified in step 2b of figure 5.2.2.3.1-1.
 For a 4xx/5xx response, the SmContextUpdateError structure shall include the following additional information: